 Our problems are super-sized, many are global in scope.
 Our disagreements are numerous and severe.
 A belief that virtually all of us can agree on, however, it is that if we could shape a culture that allowed our children to grow up in safe, healthy, and nurturing communities, we should use our collective wisdom and resources to create that reality.
 What is meant by security and wellbeing is that we build and sustain communities where children grow up with healthy food and clean water, have access to education to the level they choose, medical care essential to a healthy body, freedom to think and speak freely, and they do not live in fear of outsiders or members of their own community.

 Consider how acknowledgment of universality on this one issue could allow something splendid to evolve.
 Legions of individuals and organizations around the globe already work to create safe, healthy communities.
-Imagine the daring possibility that those legions become—within the space of a year or two—partnered in a powerful, united voice.
+Imagine the daring possibility that those legions become—within the space of a year or two—partnered in a powerful, united voice demanding an end to war.

 This concept works by phased, integrated, achievable milestones.
-Partners in this movement would be unified by an umbrella entity—actually an über-umbrella entity—that for purposes of this paper I call FACE—For All Children Everywhere.
-Along the way to the goal of safe and healthy communities for our children, we will also accomplish work that can help mitigate or prevent mega-catastrophes that loom ahead if instead of altering course we maintain business as usual.
+Partners in this movement would be unified by an umbrella entity—actually an über-umbrella entity—that for purposes of this paper I'll call FACE—For All Children Everywhere.

 The goals and structure of the movement are detailed below, but here are some basics up front: